slavadubrov/rag-evals-demo/README.md

 uv run python -m rag_evals.scripts.benchmark --skip-llm
 ```

-Notebook `09_benchmark.ipynb` reads `report/benchmark.json` and plots the sweeps — re-run the script to refresh the JSON, then re-execute the notebook.
+Notebook `09_benchmark.ipynb` reads `report/benchmark.json` and plots the sweeps.
+Re-run the script to refresh the JSON, then re-execute the notebook.

 ## Reproducing the article numbers